syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 {% endtabs %}

-## HTML to Single PDF page
+## HTML to single PDF page

-By using this option, it is possible to render the whole HTML content into a single PDF page.
+By using this option, you can render the whole HTML content into a single PDF page.
 The PDF page size is limited to 14400 points.
-There are two options to enable this feature, by default this feature is disable.
+There are two options to enable this feature, since this is disabled by default.

 	1. FitWidth
 	2. FitHeight

-<b>Fit Width Option:</b> Using this option HTML converter adjust the PDF page height based on the HTML content height.
+<b>Fit width option:</b> Using this option HTML converter adjust the PDF page height based on the HTML content height.
 PDF page width remains constant for this option.
-<b>Fit Height Option:</b> Using this option HTML converter scale the HTML content and PDF page width to render the whole HTML content within the height.
+<b>Fit height option:</b> Using this option HTML converter scale the HTML content and PDF page width to render the whole HTML content within the height.
 PDF page height remains constant for this option.

-Please refer below code snippet to convert a whole HTML content into a single PDF page.
+Refer to the following code snippet.

 {% tabs %}